-The purchase of ceded reinsurance is directed and overseen by the Ceded Reinsurance Committee and the Company and is coordinated by the Ceded Reinsurance Officer who works with the business and various functional areas to determine coverage needs.
+The purchase of ceded reinsurance is coordinated by the Ceded Reinsurance Officer who works with the business and various functional areas to determine coverage needs.
 An appropriate reinsurance structure is developed and the submission is built to present to market.
 The Ceded Reinsurance Officer ensures that the data contained within the submission is both accurate and that the narrative outlining the business' strategy is relevant.
 All draft contracts undergo a legal review.
 The reinsurance also undergoes a risk transfer analysis based on final terms and conditions.
 All purchases are made through a pre-approved counterparty panel with the constituents selected on the basis of their financial strength rating and other background criteria.
 In the event of credit downgrades, approved counterparties are removed from the panel.
 Ceded Reinsurance formally advises the Claims and Finance functions of all in force ceded reinsurance treaties to ensure that appropriate recoveries are obtained and reinsurance cessions properly recorded.